justingreerbbi/BlackHaven-Messenger-WordPress-Plugin/readme.md

 -   Real ID's for users should nt be used?
 This can provide a work around with other weaknesses in the WordPress platform.
 -   Refactor all requests to use POST instead of GET. privacy overrides purity in this case.
 Do a write up on why these things are being modified.
 -   Add PreKey support for forward security.
 Double ratchet preferred.
 I 100% forgot about this until I was writing the mobile API class.
 New DB table, and logic for symmetric key gen and exchange.
+-   We ABSOLUTELY need to look into rewriting the API to be one endpoint and pass a parameter to keep all endpoints obscured.
+The idea is to limit exposure.
+Issue with a single endpoint?

 ## License